smiley168/elder-scroll-legends/README.md

 #### To do: Write more tests

 If I have more time, I would like to write more tests to increase test coverage.

+#### Context

+The current loading GIF is not styled to its best.

+#### To do: re-style the loading GIF

+If I have more time, I would like to style the loading GIF to look nicer on the UI.